richardschneider/sepia/Readme.md

 Use the "o" format specifier when converting a time to a string, unless presenting the time to an end user.

-Always use Fuzzy comparison unless you are that the two times come from the same clock.
+-Always use Fuzzy comparison unless you are that the two times come from the same clock.-

 Documentation
 -------------